P2.TABLE of CONTENTS

 Even the Khazars, from the Kingdom of Khazaria of the area that is now northern Turkey, whom the majority of modern Jews trace their lineage, appear to have no recorded conflicts with Arabs.
 Moreover since Arabs were primarily a nomadic people, as God appears to be saying in Gen 16:12, there were no true Arab nations to war with anyone.
 However like virtually all people throughout history they were constantly in conflict with those around them.

-Moreover, while researching the above information, I was unable to determine anywhere in scripture where it actually states that Arabs are descendants of Ishmael.
+Moreover, when researching this subject, we find that it is not shown anywhere in scripture where it actually states that Arabs are descendants of Ishmael.
 Additionally, for what it is worth, the name Arab, in either singular or plural, can only be found in ten verses in the entire Bible.

 The misconception, that Arabs are descendants of Ishmael, may possibly come from the verses in Galatians 4:22 - 26 where it states: